mohan/csvdb/readme.md

 ## Note

-* Does not implement expanding varchar/text field.
-It is recommended to use regular text files and saving filename in table.
-	* In future this may be a built-in functionality.
-* Database maintenance like archiving and other operations are manual.
+* Database maintenance like backup, archiving and other operations are manual.
 * **Not tested**, use at your own risk.
 * Please feel free to implement it yourself.